-Optic neuritis is a common eye problem in multiple sclerosis.
-Optic neuritis is also recognised as a condition in its own right.
+Optic neuritis is a common eye problem where inflammation or demyelination damages the optic nerve.
+It is a condition in its own right, but is also strongly associated with multiple sclerosis.
 Not everyone who experiences optic neuritis goes on to develop further symptoms of MS, but a significant proportion do.

 What is optic neuritis?

 Optic neuritis usually comes on suddenly, and causes blind spots or areas of poor vision in one eye.
 Colour vision or visual field can be severely affected.
 You might also have pain, particularly when you move your eyes.